garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-secret-manager.md

 ---
 title: GCP Secret Manager
+description: Connecting to GCP Secret Manager from your DevBox.
 ---
 # GCP Secret Manager

 You are connecting to a GCP Secret Manager from your DevBox.

+If you're more of a visual learner, check out the [video tutorial](#video-walkthrough)!

 ## Architecture Diagram